nymea/nymea-wiki/Raspberry-Pi.md

 #### ...using Linux
 First you need to check which device is your SD card:

-> **Note:** please be verry careful in this step!!
+> **Note:** please be very careful in this step!!
 You can delete your whole system if you choose the wrong device!!

     $ lsblk